 Have Faith in Faithfulness: Going Beyond Circuit Overlap When Finding Model Mechanisms

-Introduction to Circuits in Language Models
+Introduction to Circuits in LLMs

-The utilization of the circuits framework has gained traction in efforts to demystify the workings of transformer language models (LMs).
+The utilization of the circuits framework has gained traction in efforts to demystify the workings of transformer LLMs (LMs).
 This approach identifies the minimal necessary computational subgraph, termed a circuit, which captures a modeled behavior for a specific task.
 Traditional methodologies have employed causal interventions to discern critical components and their interconnections.
 However, these methods scale poorly with increasing model complexity, given the necessity to individually assess each connection within a model that may comprise thousands of edges.

 To address the scalability challenge, the Edge Attribution Patching (EAP) methodology emerged, leveraging gradient-based approximations to predict the impact of altering each model edge.
 Nevertheless, this paper argues that mere component overlap between EAP-derived circuits and manually identified circuits does not suffice to ascertain their correctness or utility.
 Instead, it introduces the concept of circuit faithfulness, positing that a circuit's fidelity to replicating model performance on a task is paramount.
 Building on this premise, the research proposes a novel approach, edge attribution patching with integrated gradients (EAP-IG), promising to enhance circuit faithfulness.